With how vital accounting is to property management, you can’t mess around with a hodge-podge of complicated Excel spreadsheets.

-Quicken’s starter plan is $35.99 per year, though that won’t get you the property management features you need.
+Quicken’s starter Simplifi plan costs $3.99 per month, though you won't get the property management features you need.
 For that, you’ll need to pick up the Home & Business edition.
-That comes in at $103.99 annually and is only offered for Windows.
+That comes in at $9.99 monthly and is only offered for Windows operating systems.

 Wave is another dedicated accounting tool worth mentioning, particularly for those looking for a free or low-cost option.

-You’ll need to make sacrifices, as you won’t be able to get certain premium features such as reporting by property you’d get from other options, but you get a decent list of features for a low price.
+You’ll need to make sacrifices, as you won’t be able to get certain premium features like reporting by property, which other options would give you.
+But you get a decent list of other features for a low price.

-- Online rent payments (if you use their connected Wave Payments service)
+- Online rent payments (if you use the connected Wave Payments service)